 Introduction: Silicon oxide (SiOx) is a low refractive index material with excellent structural and optical properties for the fabrication of optical microelectromechanical systems [1-2].
 SiOx thin film fabrication methods include thermal oxidation and chemical vapor deposition (CVD).
 In the present work, SiOx layers were deposited using a SENTECH SI500D Inductively coupled plasma - CVD (ICPCVD) reactor.

 Magnesium Fluoride (MgF2) thin films are used in myriad of optical applications due to its extremely low refractive index and extinction coefficient over a wide range of wavelengths, and its’ resistance to thermal and mechanical shock.
 Standard MgF2 deposition methods include thermal evaporation and electron beam physical vapor deposition [3-4].
 MgF2 layers have been deposited in this work using a thermal evaporation system.
 Since the optical properties of both materials have been well studied in the past, this work focuses mostly on optimizing the stress in thin films to make them suitable for optical MEMS applications.
 However, some optical data is also presented.
 The stress in deposited films was optimized in-situ.
-The deposition pressure was vriedvaried to control stress in SiOx thin films, and the substrate temperature and deposition rate were varied to control stress in for MgF2 thin films.
+The deposition pressure was varied to control stress in SiOx thin films, and the substrate temperature and deposition rate were varied to control stress in for MgF2 thin films.

 RESULTS AND DISCUSSION